How to advertise your event

 Examine the resources around you.
 What's your budget?
 Who do you know who could help?

 Finally, seek out advice.
 The staff at the Publicity Center are always happy to help you.
-If you're from an AS office or club, also talk to the AS Communications and Marketing Office.
+If you're from an AS office or club, also talk to the AS Communications Office.

 Include these in every promotional piece.